multifreded/hv20/day03/README.md

 Both ZIP files seem to contain the same 100 files with the ending `.bin`.
 The second archive additionally contains a file called `flag.bin`.

-The _Package2.zip_ is encrypted (as indicated by the upper case `B` of the fifth field) whereas _Package1.zip_ is unencrypted (as indicated by the lower case `b` of the fifth field).
-The encryption of these ZIP files is per se is quite strong so brute-forcing is out of the question.
+_Package2.zip_ is encrypted (indicated by `B` in `Bx`) whereas _Package1.zip_ is unencrypted (indicated by `b` in `bx`).
+The encryption of these ZIP files per se is quite strong.
+Brute-forcing the encryption is out of the question.

-Since _Package1.zip_ is unencrypted and seems to contain the same files as _Package2.zip_, a known plain text attack would be possible.
-Also there is software available for this called [bkcrack]().
+Since _Package1.zip_ is unencrypted and seems to contain the same files as _Package2.zip_, a known plain text attack may be possible and [bkcrack] is the right software for that.

-The cracking tool is named after the attack's inventors [Eli Biham]() and Paul C. Koch.
+This cracking tool is named after the attack's inventors [Eli Biham] and Paul
+C. Koch.
 See [_A Known Plaintext Attack on the PKZIP Stream Cipher_][paper] for the white paper about the topic.

 [bkcrack]: https://github.com/kimci86/bkcrack
 [Eli Biham]: https://en.wikipedia.org/wiki/Eli_Biham
 [paper]: https://link.springer.com/chapter/10.1007/3-540-60590-8_12

-During the attack a software tries to derive the encryption keys by comparing the known plain text with its corresponding cipher text.
+During the attack the software tries to derive the encryption keys by comparing the known plain text with its corresponding cipher text.

-### How to use the damn tool
+### Understanding the damn tool

-It took me a while to understand how _bkcrack_ is suppossed to be used since the documentation was a bit ambiguous.
+It took a while to understand how to use _bkcrack_.
+Its documentation is a bit ambiguous.
 It basically works like this:

 * The first goal is to get the encryption keys.
 The second goal is to use the keys to extract files from the encrypted ZIP file.

-* You need 2 ZIP files:
+* Two ZIP files are required:

   1. The encrypted ZIP file.
   2. An unencrypted ZIP file that was made with the same compression mechanism.